 Fixed assets are those assets that have an expected life of more than one year.
 They are also known as capital assets.
 Moreover, they cannot be converted into cash within a year.

-A company utilizes fixed assets in its daily operation and generate income from it.
+A company utilizes fixed assets in its daily operation and generates income from them.
 They appear in the balance sheet as machinery, furniture, a vehicle such as company trucks, etc.

 Therefore, the nature of the business decides what is a fixed asset for them & what is inventory!